 Pamela says that often patients present for conditions much different than what we end up treating.
 In my opinion, as difficult as it is to tell a stranger that you have thoughts of suicide, it is my experience that it is easier to disclose that what lies beneath.
 After rapport is built and the patient develops trust and safety, then they are ready to have therapeutic techniques implemented and the real healing begins.

 What I have seen is a person comes for depression and what they end up working on is disappointment or the loss of a relationship.
 Or another comes with thoughts of self-harm and finds that criticism from a significant person has conditioned them to be passive in their communication style with a build-up of incredible pain turned into self-loathing or self-hatred.
-Or an individual presents for substance use who really is self-medicating a depressive disorder or anxiety disorder or unresolved trauma.
+Or an individual presents who really is self-medicating a depressive disorder or anxiety disorder or unresolved trauma.